mdpiper/web-services/docs/setting-up-a-webserver-on-aws.md

 # Setting up a webserver on AWS

-These are the steps I've used to set up an EC2 instance with an Apache web server.
+These are the steps I used to set up an EC2 instance with an Apache web server.

 I'm using the N. California (us-west-1) region for all settings.